 Gwalior is a major city in the central Indian state of Madhya Pradesh and one of the counter-magnet cities.
 The city and its fortress have been ruled by many northern Indan kingdoms.
-Fort of Gwalior one of the biggest forts in India and positioned on an isolated rock mass that houses a number of historic buildings.
+Fort of Gwalior is one of the biggest forts in India and positioned on an isolated rock mass that houses a number of historic buildings.
 Spread across a huge area of 3 sq km, this fort is made of red sandstone.
 There are two doors in one north-east and one in the south-west.
-The name of the main gate the elephant bridge and the second gate named Badalgarh.
+The name of the main gate is the elephant bridge and the second gate is named Badalgarh.

 This fortress has been integral to the history of the North Indian kingdoms and has been described as “The pearl in the necklace of the forts of Hind” in the words of the Mughal Emperor Babur.
 Many rulers of different periods captured the fort and have seen many battles including the battles related to independence from the British.
 This majestic fort is a wonder of a bygone era in the form of a wealth of art and architecture.